tijadaJomarie/codesKo/README.md

 # codesKo
-These are my codes from my small projects, practices, and tests.
+I am a Computer Science student and these are my codes from my small projects, practices, and tests.